 Dr. Christine B. Whelan is an author, professor and speaker.
 She is the author of The Big Picture: A Guide to Finding Your Purpose in Life (Templeton Press, 2016), Generation WTF: From “What the &%#$?” to a Wise, Tenacious and Fearless You (Templeton Press, 2011), Marry Smart: The Intelligent Woman’s Guide to True Love (Simon & Schuster, 2009) and Why Smart Men Marry Smart Women (Simon & Schuster, 2006).

-Dr. Whelan is a faculty associate in the School of Human Ecology at the University of Wisconsin – Madison, and director of MORE: Money, Relationships and Equality.
+Dr. Whelan is a clinical professor in the School of Human Ecology at the University of Wisconsin – Madison, and director of MORE: Money, Relationships and Equality.
 She earned a masters and doctorate from the University of Oxford and has held teaching positions at the University of Pittsburgh, the University of Iowa and Princeton University.
 She has been published in The Wall Street Journal, The Washington Post and The New York Times, among other national outlets.
 She has appeared live on television programs and radio programs across the nation.

 Christine comes by it honestly… she was born to study and write about social trends.
 Her parents announced her birth as the answer to the questions her mother, Dr. Elizabeth Whelan, had posed in her two bestselling books: A Baby…Maybe? and Boy or Girl?
 Indeed, when Christine was born, even Newsweek magazine took notice.